-Instead, this manual attempts to give an overview of what is possible with the OT, without going in to the kinds of detail covered in the resources mentioned above.
-Therefore, Phase-1 proposals are described in terms of their main components, their purpose and what kind of information should be entered.
+Instead, this manual attempts to give an overview of what is possible with the OT by a typical science user, without going in to the kinds of detail covered in the resources mentioned above.
+Therefore, Phase 1 proposals are described in terms of their main components, their purpose and what kind of information should be entered.
 Where detail is given, it generally covers aspects of the OT that are not obvious.
 A list of acronyms (Appendix B) may prove useful.